zenna/halisi/_drafts/progress.md

 __What is required to have a universal, albeit likely slow, language__
-- Define abstract domains for all random primitives It's likely everything can be derived using flip, or rand.
-For convenience let's try to cover at least the following three random primitives. rand::[] -> Real flip::[] -> Bool rand-int::[] -> Integer
+- Define abstract domains for all random primitives

-Sigma programs are functions and special forms.
-Primitive functions: +, -, *, /, =, >, <
-Logical functions: and, or, not, if numerical conversion: ceil, floor, double list operations: head, tail

-We need to lift the functions to a higher domain.

-- Lift primitive functions
-- Ensure that all functions are lifted for range of lifted function

 __What is a valid abstraction, and what is meant by valid?__
 If our end goal is to draw exact samples, then what is a valid abstraction.